destel/silent/README.md

 ```

 ### Best practices
-- Never hardcode encryption keys in your code.
-Use a secure key management system to store and manage your keys.
+- Never hardcode encryption keys in your code
+- Use a secure key management system to store and manage your keys
 - Rotate your encryption keys regularly